mit-esp/new-esp-website/README.md

 Then, go to `localhost:8000` in your browser to see the website.

 ### Additional local setup
-I (songk) have a separate conda environment for this
+I (songk) have a separate conda environment for this.
+I haven't experimented with other venvs.

 See `code/README.md` for more